mdda/vim-plugin-python/README.md

 NB: This repo is solely trying to recreate the code built in [this excellent blog post](http://candidtim.github.io/vim/2017/08/11/write-vim-plugin-in-python.html)

-The text on this page has been fixed-up a little, and the code has been confirmed to work (on my Fedora 30 machine).

 The following are the contact details of the original author:

 *  [the original author via email](timcandid-at-gmail.com)
 *  [GitHub](https://github.com/candidtim)
 *  [Twitter](https://twitter.com/candidtim)

+*The text on this page has been fixed-up a little from the original, and the code has been confirmed to work (on my Fedora 30 machine).*

 ### Writing Vim plugin in Python

 There are many ways to create a Vim plugin.

-Classic one - use VimL.
-Or you can also use Lua.
-Or Python.
-This particular guide uses Python, and Python may be a great language to write a plugin for Vim because:
+Classic one - use `VimL`.
+Or you can also use `Lua`.
+Or `Python`.
+This particular guide uses `Python` (specifically `python3`), and `Python` may be a great language to write a plugin for Vim because:

-*  it is “natively” supported by Vim
+*  it is "natively" supported by Vim
-*  you most likely already know it, in contrast to VimL
+*  you most likely already know it, in contrast to `VimL`
-*  and it simple; you know, in contract to VimL
+*  and it simple; you know, in contract to `VimL`

 Certainly, a plugin written in Python will only run in Vim compiled with Python support.
-Vim’s default distribution is compiled with Python support, and nowadays finding the opposite is actually harder.
+Vim's default distribution is compiled with Python support, and nowadays finding the opposite is actually harder.
 There is also a number of widely used Vim plugins written in Python and you shouldn’t worry about Python support - it is not going anywhere.

 To make sure that your Vim has Python support, run `vim --version`, and look for a line marked `+python` or `+python3`.
-Note that all code below is designed for Python 2 (`+python`) which is how Vim is distributed by default.
-If your Vim uses Python 3 (`+python3`) - you will need to update the source code accordingly.

 ### Principles and minimal template

 Vim plugins actually have to be written in VimL and not in Python.
-Good news is that Vim plugin can execute arbitrary Python scripts from withing VimL code.
+Good news is that Vim plugin can execute arbitrary Python scripts from withing `VimL` code.
 With this knowledge, the basic idea of the plugin is to:

 *  create a wrapper script in VimL